 Challenge #2: Neglecting marketing and sales

 Are you putting enough resources into marketing and sales?
 Some startups think they can ignore those two functions completely and hope that word of mouth will be enough.
 Or if they’re a SaaS company, they might believe that sales will grow organically online, and that IRL sales and marketing teams aren’t needed.
 But it’s a false economy to put your faith in customers discovering you unless you make a concerted effort to grow them with a proper structured plan to promote your startup.
-An easy to use website builder like Bookmark is a great resource that can help you get your online presence started quickly.
+An easy to use website builder like Bookmark or Zyro can be a great resource that can help you get your online presence started quickly.
 Once you have your site up and running, investing effort into SEO can help make sure your website is accessible to search engines and get your content ranking for relevant keywords, driving visitors to your website.
 Using a tool like WooRank can help you check your SEO health and identify opportunities to improve your online visibility.
 And when you’re building your sales and marketing functions from the ground up, take the opportunity to make them as aligned and integrated as possible right from the get-go.

 5 Steps To Creating A Top-Notch Marketing Project Plan

 Learning how to write a marketing project plan forces you to think through the important steps necessary for effective marketing.
 And a well-defined plan will help you stay focused on your overall marketing goals.